svviz/svviz/docs/commandline.rst

 The "--" orientation works similarly, but here the plus strand of one chromosome is fused to the minus strand of the other chromosome.

 For example, if the breakpoints were located at chr1:32,456,789 and chr2:12,468,579, then the "+" orientation event would be specified as ``chr1 32456789 chr2 12468579 +`` and the "--" orientation event would be specified as ``chr1 32456789 chr2 12468579 -``.
+Remember to use ``--type tra``.

 svviz always shows both reciprocal halves of a translocation -- if the translocation was not reciprocal, then reads should only support one fusion and not the other.
 To analyze only a single fusion, use the more general purpose breakend event type.

-The breakend event type takes two genomic locations and analyzes the structural variant formed by joining the two genomic regions.
+The breakend event type (``--type bkend``) takes two genomic locations and analyzes the structural variant formed by joining the two genomic regions.
 A few examples:

 - a large deletion: in this case two breakpoints lie distantly on the same chromosome; the alternate allele shows the deletion allele formed by joining the upstream and downstream regions